mi-01-24fu/mi-01-24fu/README.md

 )](https://github.com/ryo-ma/github-profile-trophy)

 # about me
-Hello, I'm Mifu Inouye 👋
+Hello, I'm Mifu Inoue 👋

 I'm a 22-year-old System Engineer based in Tokyo, Japan.
 With a background as an Electrician, I've always been fascinated by IT technology, and that's why I decided to become an engineer.